MashNagesh/nd00333_AZMLND_C2/README.md

 (Source: https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv)

-<p>We have used the following to arrive at the best model
+<p>We have used the following to arrive at the best model,deploy and consume the model using  REST Endpoint

-1. AutoML method from Studio
+1. AutoML method from Azure ML Studio :

-2. AUTOML config using Python SDK</p>
+      *An Automated ML experiment is intiated using the AUTOML setup from the ML Studio.

+      *The Dataset from the above link is registered and a compute cluster is created for running the  model.

+      *Once the model runs and completes the Best model based on the evalution metric is chosen(in our case Voting Ensemble) for deployment.

+      *Once the deployment succeeds we get a Scoring URL and Key  which can be used to interact with the model.

+      *Aplication Insights,Logging and Swagger Dcoumentation can be enabled.

+      *Consume section of the deployed model provides us details on how the users can interact with the model using C#,Python and R.

+2. Create, publish and consume through Pipelines using Python SDK</p> -Pipelines are reusable workflows for machine learning tasks.
+One benefit of pipelines is increased collaboration since pipeline  can be triggered from external system and enables repeatability and batch processing.Publishing the pipeline enables a REST endpoint to rerun the pipeline from any HTTP library on any platform.REST endpoint from the published pipeline will accept input and parameters.

+      * Using the same dataset and compute cluster a pipeline is created with the AutoML config.The Pipeline runs and reaches completion

+      *The Best model can be retrieved from the Piepline run

+      *The Pipeline once published is available for interaction and a REST ENDPOINT URL link is provided.

 <H3> ARCHITECTURE </H3>